ecwood/GCAM-CDR-modeling/GCAM-DAC-Guide.md

 │    │   │       ├── aglu
 │    │   │       ├── common
 │    │   │       ├── emissions
-│    │   │       ├── energy 🟪 This folder contains all of the global DAC related data. 🟪
+│    │   │       ├── energy 🟪 This folder contains all of the global DAC related data.
+The following files are DAC related files in this folder. 🟪
 │    │   │       │   ├── A62.calibration.csv 🟩 🟩
 │    │   │       │   ├── A62.demand.csv 🟩 🟩
 │    │   │       │   ├── A62.globaltech_co2capture.csv 🟩 🟩